 The Ottawa Senators wore red, white, and black horizontally-striped sweaters.
 The given color scheme remained until 1934 when the team was forced to leave the NHL for a long time due to financial difficulties.
 Despite that, four-time Stanley Cup winners rarely had a logo: only in the after-champion seasons did they sew a red-and-black shield on the sweater to indicate their champion status.
 Before the dissolution, in the 1929-1930 season, the team introduced the “O” logo to the sweaters’ chest.

-In 1934, the Senators were going through hard times because of serious financial problems, so the team had to move to St. Louis, Missouri, USA.
+In 1934, the Senators were going through hard times because of serious financial problems, so they had to move to St. Louis, Missouri, USA.
 The club changed its name to St. Louis Eagles.
 Did this name have any connection to American patriotism?
 Unfortunately, nobody knows.
-After the 1934-1935 season, the team fell into oblivion, NHL dispersed St. Louis Eagles players among the other teams of the league.
+After the 1934-1935 season, the team fell into oblivion; NHL dispersed St. Louis Eagles players among the other league teams.

 Spartacus, an anthropomorphic red-haired lion, is the official mascot of the Ottawa Senators.